UBC-STAT/stat520-sp2014-15-website/_posts/2015-02-24-notes-lecture2.md

 **Notes:**

-- Extremely useful in practice for debugging.
+- This result is extremely useful in practice for debugging.
-- This can break in non-parametric models.
+- This result can break in non-parametric models.
-- For a proof, see van der Vaart, p.149.
+- van der Vaart, p.149 provides a proof of this result.
 Asymptotic normality also holds under additional conditions.
 - What if the prior $\Pi$ is very wrong (e.g. wrong support/structure)?
 Not much protection within the Bayesian framework for model mis-specification.
 Use frequentist validation!
 E.g.: cross validation, coverage assessment.

 ### Well-specified Bayesian models exist, but can force us to be non-parametric